happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 # Contributor Guidelines
-IMPORTANT: If you wish to contribute changes to this repository you must first read and accept to be bound by the terms described in the LICENSE section of the project README.
+IMPORTANT: If you wish to contribute changes to this repository you must first read and accept to be bound by the terms described in both the LICENSE section of the project [README](./README#license) and in the [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).

 <!-- TOC -->